 In the early 20th century, urbanization increased due to industrialization, so Peruvians began migrating to cities in search of better economic opportunities.
-As of 2023, about 79% of the population lives in urban areas.
-Although electricity is widely available, some low-income homes have no drinking water access.
-During droughts, municipalities often ration water.
-Few homes and offices have central heating and AC systems.
-In the Andes region, many dwellings rely on wood stoves or gas heaters for warmth during the winter.
+As of 2023, about 79% of the population lives in

 Urban: Middle- and upper-class urban families tend to reside in high-rise apartments, private homes, or large colonial houses constructed from concrete, wood, steel, or glass.
 Many middle-and upper-class apartment buildings have amenities like gyms, swimming pools, rooftop gardens, and security guards.
 By contrast, many lower-class families live in makeshift housing.
 Migration from the Andean region to Lima has resulted in the development of pueblos jóvenes ("young towns"), where some residents build homes from reed matting or other makeshift materials, until they can afford bricks and mortar.
 Many residents in pueblos jóvenes lack basic services, especially running water.